PVHC Logo

 Types of sleep apnea

-This is the most common type of sleep apnea and occurs when the muscles in your throat intermittently relax and block your airway during sleep.
-Children with OSA may be transiently aroused from sleep and occasional may awaken up for a few seconds to gasp for air.
+OSA is the most common type of sleep apnea and occurs when the muscles in your throat intermittently relax and block your airway during sleep.
+Children with OSA may be transiently aroused from sleep and occasionally awaken for a few seconds to gasp for air.
 In severe cases, brief arousals can happen hundreds of times a night.

 • Central sleep apnea: